-For Incoming Students: It is the policy of Westminster College to grant transfer credit to incoming students for college courses taken elsewhere following a full review of transcript information by the Associate Dean of Faculty, in consultation with the appropriate Department and/or Division Chair(s) when necessary.
+For Incoming Students: It is the policy of Westminster College to grant transfer credit to incoming students for college courses taken elsewhere following a full review of transcript information by the office of the Associate Dean of Faculty in the person of the Transfer Experience Coordinator, in consultation with the appropriate Department and/or Division Chair(s) when necessary.
 The incoming student must provide an official transcript of all college coursework completed elsewhere before any credit is entered onto the Westminster transcript.
 In addition, the following conditions must be met: